syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Free Text Annotation

 Free text annotation enables you to display the text directly on the page.
-When you want to add a comment directly without placing it on a pop-up window, [PdfFreeTextAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfFreeTextAnnotation.html) class can be used.
+When you want to add a comment directly without placing it on a pop-up window, [PdfFreeTextAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfFreeTextAnnotation.html) can be used.

 The following code example explains how to add a free text annotation in the PDF document.